sadokdiba/sadokdiba/README.md

 Right now, I’m focused on:

-- Right now, I am focused on building my web portfolio app using react.js, where I will showcase my other project.
+- **Building** my web portfolio app using react.js, where I will showcase my other project.
 Watch out; it will be out soon!
 - **Experimenting with AI** models to enhance the user experience.

 🚧 Keep an eye out, these will be live soon!